 There is another problem with posting records.
 With so many different lines now available on any particular game, one monitor may credit a handicapper with a win, while another monitor, using a different line, may count that game as a loss.
 To further complicate the situation, the early line on a game might be – 6 ½ , but by game time could have moved to – 7 ½.
 A handicapper, even though he may have put out a play on the favorite on game day, might still try to claim the line was – 6 ½ and proclaim a winner, even though none of his clients were able to get the game at that line and the favorite won by 7 points and his clients lost.

-Because of all the variables, I have seen two very reputable consensus services; the Winning Connection and Rocky’s Winner’s Circle, post the won/lost records of the top services and they were vastly different and they also differed from my record of actual bets made on their plays.
+Because of all the variables, I have seen two very reputable consensus services; the Winning Connection and Rocky’s Winner’s Circle, post the won/lost records of the top services and they were vastly different from each other and they also differed from my record of actual bets made on their plays.

 Over the years, before I started this service, when my ego would get the best of me, I would opt to be monitored just for the bragging rights and on each of those occasions when I was monitored, I had a very good year.
 Even the one and only year I was monitored by the best, legitimate outfit, The Sports Monitor out of Oklahoma.
 My regular plays were only 41-34, but my best bets were 13-3.